 The Godzilla Terrace on the 8th floor is open to the public — not just hotel guests — and it is consistently one of the most visited spots in Shinjuku.
 The viewing platform wraps around the base of the head and offers a panoramic view of Kabukicho and the wider Shinjuku skyline that is genuinely spectacular, particularly at dusk when the neon below begins to compete with the fading sky above.

-Location: The Center of Everything
+Location: The Center of Otaku Tokyo

 Shinjuku is the busiest railway station in the world, handling over 3.5 million passengers daily.
 Hotel Gracery sits in Kabukicho, the entertainment district just north of the station — a five-minute walk from the east exit through one of Tokyo's most kinetically alive streetscapes.
 Golden Gai, the labyrinthine network of tiny bars beloved by locals and adventurous tourists, is three minutes away.
 The concentrated anime and manga stores of Shinjuku's eastern blocks are immediately walkable.